Aveek-Saha/TwitterFakeNet/README.md

 When these constraints are applied, around 3000 users are left.
 The edge list for these users is stored in a `.gml` file, which can be imported to create a networkx graph.

 ## Classification
-Two different aproaches are taken to build a classification model.
+Two different approaches are taken to build a classification model.

 1. ### Node2vec
 	 Node2vec learns continuous representations for nodes in a graph.
-The implimentation of node2vec used can be found [here](https://github.com/eliorc/node2vec).
+The implementation of node2vec used can be found [here](https://github.com/eliorc/node2vec).

 	 After combining node2vec with the node features, the classifiers trained are-
 	 * **Random forest**